raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 Well, if you can't control *where* certain responsibilities are handled, you can't really organize your program.
 Subclasses, methods, mixins and decorators are techniques: What they make possible is choosing which code is responsible for which functionality.

-And that's the whole thing about programming: Organzing the functonality. *Direct access does not allow you to organize the functionality associated with getting and setting properties*, it forces the code doing the getting and setting to also be responsible for anything else associated with getting and setting.
+And that's the whole thing about programming: Organizing the functionality. *Direct access does not allow you to organize the functionality associated with getting and setting properties*, it forces the code doing the getting and setting to also be responsible for anything else associated with getting and setting.

 [![Magnetic Core Memory](/assets/images/core.jpg)](https://www.flickr.com/photos/dvanzuijlekom/6952363784)